memgraph/docs/docs/import-data/load-csv-clause.md

 docker cp ./file_to_copy.csv <CONTAINER ID>:/file_to_copy.csv
 ```

-The file is now inside your Docker container, and you can load it using the `LOAD
+The file is now inside your Docker container, and you can import it using the
-CSV` clause.
+`LOAD CSV` clause.